-As well as Sunday Worship, we have many other opportunities for youth, young families and the not-so-young to participate in.
+As well as Sunday Worship, we have many other opportunities for youth, young families and the notso-young to participate in.
 They can explore, learn about and develop their faith under the church umbrella.

 - We have a Faith Journey Group offering bible studies, meetings and events to feed Faith. - We ran an Alpha Course last Autumn which was well attended and not only by current Cults Parish Church members. - We host "Questions and Croissants" monthly on a Saturday morning, a lively discussion about anything to do with religion and spirituality.
-These meetings are open to all. - We currently have an Acts Group, a weekly meeting exploring the New Testament book of Acts and its relevance to modern day worship.
-We will be looking at Revelations next.
+These meetings are open to all.

-Wedding preparation groups are on-going and provide an important contact route to "young adults" looking to initiate contact with church life.
+Wedding preparation is on-going and provides an important contact route to "young adults" looking to initiate contact with church life.